 The delegation departed to Philippines via Cebu Pacific Airlines at the wee hours in the morning.
 The plane took off safely at 1am in the morning.
 Everyone was filled with excitement.
 The journey began.

-Check in Counter at LCCT before departing
+Check in Counter at LCCT before departing25th November 2007 (Sunday)

 After nearly 4 hours of flight, our plane finally touched down at the Ninoy Aquino International Airport, Manila at around 5am in the morning.
 Although it was still early in the morning, we could already feel the hospitality of our Filipino counterparts as Robin Rabin, Rina Guzman, Noelle Santa Cruz and JP from Young Engineers Philippines (YEP) welcomed us at the airport!!
 It’s so nice of them!